koto-lang/koto/crates/cli/docs/libs/color.md

 The `color` module's core color type.

-The color may belong to various different color spaces, with the space's components available via iteration or indexing.
+The color may belong to various different color spaces, with the space's components available by name, indexing, or via iteration.

 The color's `alpha` value is always present as the color's fourth component.

-The color space's components can be modified via index, and the `alpha` component can also be modified via [`.set_alpha`](#color-set-alpha).

 ### Example